⚓ U.S. Navy — Destroyers

 Spruance DD-963

-The Spruance DD-963 consisted of 31 vessels.
-Like all U.S. Navy destroyers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Spruance DD-963 ships may have been exposed to asbestos fibers.
+The Spruance DD-963 was a class of U.S. Navy destroyers from the asbestos era, led by USS Spruance (DD-963).
+Its 31 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Spruance DD-963 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Spruance DD-963 Ships